isomerpages/moh-upec/_our-work/Policy & Professional Standard/Healthcare Services Act (HCSA).md

 </li>
 <li>
 <p>By ensuring that all personnel meet these training and certification standards,
-private ambulance operators (PAOs) will be better equipped to deliver safe, high-quality emergency and medical transport services, fully aligned with MOH regulations and the HCSA requirements.</p>
+PAOs will be better equipped to deliver safe, high-quality emergency and medical transport services, fully aligned with MOH regulations and the HCSA requirements.</p>
+<p></p>
 </li>
 </ul>
 <p><strong>Licence Conditions for EAS and MTS</strong>